spkelle2/Equipment_Routing_Docs/reporting.rst

 by graphs mapping out how much each hauler works on each day, telling us whether or not such an overtime strategy would be effective in replacing a given equipment hauler.
-With this information we can calculate the cost to staff the required number of equipment haulers.
+With this information we can calculate the cost to staff the required number of equipment haulers, the first required piece of information in estimating cost.

 For example, the image below illustrates what the results of this summary might look like.
 It's pretty easy to tell that the last three haulers